photoprism/photoprism-docs/docs/getting-started/updates.md

 #### Development Preview

-You can test [upcoming features and enhancements](../release-notes.md#development-preview) by changing the `photoprism/photoprism` image tag from `:latest` to `:preview` and running the following commands to pull the newest image from Docker Hub and restart your instance in the background:
+You can test [upcoming features and enhancements](../release-notes.md#development-preview) by changing the `photoprism/photoprism` image tag from `:latest` to `:preview` and then running the following commands to pull the newest image from [Docker Hub](https://hub.docker.com/r/photoprism/photoprism/tags) and restart your instance in the background:

 ```
 docker compose pull